 Women have been told for years that drinking cranberry juice can prevent and cure urinary tract infections (UTIs).
-But recent studies suggest it’s just an old wives’ tale.
+But is it really true?
+Recent studies suggest it has limited benefits.